danielrbenjamin/pluely/README.md

 ## 🎯 **Fully Independent & Self-Hosted**

-This version of Pluely has been modified to be **completely independent** from any external servers or services.
+This version of FRIDAY has been modified to be **completely independent** from any external servers or services.
 You have full control:

 - ✅ **No license system** - All features are available to everyone
 - ✅ **No external API dependencies** - Use only your own AI provider API keys